We explain all you need to know about healthcare in Austria, including an overview of the healthcare system, health insurance, costs, and more.

 The Austrian government prioritizes healthcare and actually spent over 10% of its GDP on healthcare in 2019.
-The Austrian healthcare scheme is mostly funded by the social insurance system, through both employee and employer contributions.
+The Austrian healthcare scheme receives funding via the social insurance system, through both employee and employer contributions.
 For low-earners, however, or for those with no income, healthcare is available free of charge.
 That said, there may be some small costs for medications and the like.
 For more information about this, read our guide to social security in Austria.

 Health insurance in Austria

 Public health insurance in Austria is widespread and covers most people.
 Specifically, wage-earners making over a certain amount have a portion of their salary automatically deducted for healthcare, a pension, and accident insurance.
 Your employer also makes a contribution to match yours.
 Additionally, healthcare is free of charge for people who make under a certain amount, or who are disabled, studying, or retired.

 The European Health Insurance Card (EHIC) is available to residents of the EU.
 This allows you to access state-provided healthcare in any of the 27 EU countries.
 So, for example, an Italian person visiting Austria would be able to access the same public healthcare (including any lower costs) as a native Austrian.
 However, it’s important to keep in mind that services or prescriptions that are free in one country might not be free in other countries, so be sure to do your research.